 Cabarita Beach is a must-see location on the Northern Rivers coastline in New South Wales.
 I have visited this little pocket of paradise over 100 times and it never fails to disappoint.

-Cabarita is almost completely encircled by a nature reserve and its stretch of white sand beach and turquoise waters is hard to beat among others along the Tweed Coast.
+Cabarita (or Caba as the locals like to call it) is almost completely encircled by a nature reserve.
+Its stretch of white sand beach and turquoise waters is hard to beat among others along the Tweed Coast.

-I have put together this complete guide of Cabarita Beach including how to get there, where to stay and what to expect when you’re there!
+I have put together this complete guide to Cabarita Beach including how to get there, where to stay and what to expect when you’re there!

 Cabarita is located in the Northern Rivers region which is bounded by the Pacific Ocean and on the edge of remnant coastal rainforests.

-Cabarita Beach is a 45-minute drive south from the iconic Gold Coast and from Byron Bay, it’s a 30-minute drive to the north
+It’s a 45-minute drive south from the iconic Gold Coast and from Byron Bay, it’s a 30-minute drive to the north.

 Exploring the beaches between Coolangatta on the Gold Coast and as far south as Byron Bay is best done in a car.